zmtcreative/gm-alert-callouts/examples/assets/markdown/sample-gfmplus.md

 This document demonstrates all available callouts in the GFM Plus icon set, including both primary callouts and their aliases.

+It also shows examples of callouts with custom titles and folding.

 + [Primary Callouts](#primary-callouts)
 + [Alias Callouts](#alias-callouts)
 + [Folding Examples](#folding-examples)